melisstuniewicz9/cts-4010-melissa/project-log.md

     * Activities
     * Meeting new people / friends
     * Study in nature (would be nice during fall exam season)
+    * Perhaps a movie night since there's tons of open space?
+Similar to events held at Johnston Green?
+I'd definitely attend that!
     * Mental health walk